-A dormant company is a new company that has not started trading, or a company that has not traded within the current financial year, i.e. it has had “no significant accounting transactions” during the financial year.
+A dormant company is a new one that has not yet begun to trade, or an existing company that has not been trading during the current financial year, i.e. there have been “no significant accounting transactions” within this financial year.

 If, however, the company has settled an invoice, paid bank charges, bank interest, paid employees, or paid dividends to shareholders then it will lose its dormant status, since these are all examples of significant accounting transactions.
 Exclusions to the rule are: Payment for shares issued at the time of incorporation, late filing penalties and filing fees paid to Companies House.